tom1209-netizen/vit-tiny-accelerator/fpga/docs/depthwise_conv_unit.md

 # Depthwise 3x3 Convolution Unit Documentation

-This document describes the hardware depthwise 3x3 convolution implementation located at `fpga/rtl/depthwise_conv/depthwise_conv_unit.v`.
+This document describes the hardware depthwise 3x3 convolution implementation located in `fpga/rtl/depthwise_conv/`.
+The design uses a **modular architecture** with separate submodules for kernel storage, line buffering, and MAC operations.
 It covers the algorithm design, architecture, I/O interfaces, internal pipeline, and testing methodology.

 ## Why Depthwise Convolution Needs a Dedicated Unit